webgme/webgme-cli/README.md

 - layout

 # Quick Start
-It is recommended to use  for installing NodeJS (required for webgme-cli).
+If this is your first time using webgme and webgme-cli the steps at [Getting Started section](https://webgme.readthedocs.io/en/latest/) are slightly more detailed.
 ## Installing webgme-cli
 First, install NodeJS using [nvm](https://github.com/creationix/nvm).
-Then install NodeJS 8:
+Then install NodeJS >= 8:
 ```
 nvm install 8
 ```